Death Warrant (film): Plot

-Detective Louis Burke (Jean-Claude van Damme) of the Royal Canadian Mounted Police from Quebec confronts the maniac that killed his partner on the force: an enigmatic psychopathic serial killer by the name of Christian Naylor (Patrick Kilpatrick), who calls himself "The Sandman".
+Detective Louis Burke of the Royal Canadian Mounted Police from Quebec confronts the maniac that killed his partner: a psychopathic serial killer who calls himself "The Sandman".
 Burke searches an abandoned house in Los Angeles, where he comes across a series of bodies hanging from the ceiling, and is then attacked by the Sandman.
-Burke is able to shoot the Sandman several times in the center of his chest, apparently killing him.
+Burke shoots the Sandman several times in the chest, apparently killing him.

-Sixteen months later, Burke joins a task force assembled by the governor to investigate a series of murders in the Harrison State Prison in California which is becoming a scandal threatening his reelection.
-While Burke poses as an inmate, attorney Amanda Beckett (Cynthia Gibb) acts as his wife.

-Burke goes undercover and is interned in the State penitentiary, where he befriends his cellmate Konefke (Conrad Dunn) and a clerk, Hawkins (Robert Guillaume).
-Despite Burke saving Hawkins from a confrontation with a Mexican gang, neither he nor Konefke will talk about the recent murders.
-Burke is able to track down the cellmate of the most recent victim (named Barrett), who works at the infirmary, but the cellmate also refuses to talk.
-When Burke threatens him, he reveals that he doesn't know what's going on, but that the guards are involved and that there is an "outside man."
-He sends Burke to talk to Priest (Abdul Salaam El Razzac), who gets him a key to the records room.
+Sixteen months later, Burke joins a task force assembled by the governor to investigate a series of murders in the Harrison State Prison in California.
+While Burke poses as an inmate, attorney Amanda Beckett acts as his wife.
+Burke goes undercover and is interned in the state penitentiary, where he befriends his cellmate Konefke and clerk Hawkins.
+Despite Burke saving Hawkins from a confrontation with a gang, neither he nor Konefke will talk about the recent murders.
+Burke is able to track down Mayerson, the cellmate of the most recent victim, who works at the infirmary, but he also refuses to talk.
+When Burke threatens him, Mayerson reveals that he doesn't know what's going on, but that the guards are involved and that there is an "outside man."
+He sends Burke to talk to Priest, who gets him a key to the records room.

 In the records room, Burke finds Barrett's death certificate covered in codes.
-He feeds the codes to Beckett and connects her with a teenage hacker, Tisdale (Joshua John Miller), who determines the codes come from the infirmary.
+He feeds the codes to Beckett and connects her with a teenage hacker, Tisdale, who determines the codes come from the infirmary.
 With help from Priest and Hawkins, Burke breaks into the infirmary and finds several boxes labeled "medical waste" that are actually full of human organs.

-Later, a new inmate arrives, and Burke is horrified to find that it's the Sandman, who did not die two years ago.
+Later, a new inmate arrives; Burke is horrified to find that it's the Sandman.
 The Sandman recognizes Burke and briefly apprehends him; instead of killing Burke, the Sandman reveals to their fellow prisoners that Burke is a cop.